stri-con/data-curation/content/page/resources.md

 * [MathJax Documentation](http://docs.mathjax.org/en/latest/).
 Extensive resource for anyone interested in MathJax.
 * [Basic tutorial & quick reference](https://math.meta.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference) from StackExchange.
 A bit old now but still good.
 * [LaTeX mathematics cheat sheet](https://davidhamann.de/2017/06/12/latex-cheat-sheet/) from David Hamann.

+## Licencing

+* [Choose an open source license](https://choosealicense.com/).
+A good place to start to help you figure out how to Licence your site.
+*

 Even though this page has some resources, I think the puppy can stay.